In This Article

-If you were to have told me a few years ago that at 26 I'd be injecting my face with filler, I would've first told you you were crazy, and then I would've pointed out the years I spent watching Dr. 90210 with my mouth wide open and a burning fear in my heart of undergoing any type of cosmetic procedure.
+If you were to have told me a few years ago that at 26 I'd be injecting my face with filler, I would've first said you were crazy, and then I would've pointed out the years I spent watching Dr. 90210 with my mouth wide open and a burning fear in my heart of undergoing any type of cosmetic procedure.
 Sure, I can watch Dr. Pimple Popper videos and Grey's Anatomy like it's nothing, but when it comes to the thought of doing something to my own body, I'm tapping out.

 But then I became a beauty editor.
-Talk of Botox and filler rolls off our tongues in the office as easily as asking each other what we're ordering for lunch.
-In fact, it's such a commonplace topic of conversation that somehow, some way, I convinced myself that I not only wanted it but needed it.
+Talk of Botox and fillers rolls off our tongues in the office as easily as asking each other what we're ordering for lunch.
+In fact, it's such a commonplace topic of conversation that somehow, some way, I convinced myself that I not only wanted it, but I needed it.
 I have hollow, thin under-eyes, and from what I've seen and heard, popping a bit of filler in the area would solve all of my problems.
 (It's hard to say whether this viewpoint was totally warped or not.)
 So I excitedly booked an appointment at Union Square Dermatology with as much emotional reserve as I have booking a hotel room—I was fearless and excited to soon have the under-eyes of a 12-year-old.

 "About to get filler right now.
 Gunna vom," I texted my friends at the appointment, my fearlessness quickly escaping my body.
 There was something utterly clinical about my current situation—the white walls, the leather patient chair, the lighting.
 It was a lovely office, to be sure, but waiting for a doctor to shoot a needle full of Restylane (a nonpermanent form of hyaluronic acid filler) into your face is much less appealing five minutes before it happens than it is days before.

 Shereene Idriss, MD, stepped into the room and examined me.
 "Your face is crooked," she pointedly told me, something I've known for years and blame on my mom pushing me out of the womb wrong (kidding…maybe).
 She wasn't being insulting, though—her point being that the real cosmetic issue is the unevenness of my face—the under-eyes are hollow, but they aren't textbook filler candidates.
 Also, the way my skull is shaped, there's quite a bit of space between the eyeball and the bone underneath my eye, so the filler would have nothing to "sit" on.

 Idriss had me hold a mirror and explained that in order to ameliorate the darkness and the hollowness under my eyes, she wouldn't be injecting the area as she would a patient whose bone lies closer to their eyeball—instead, she would work to correct the crookedness of my face and lift each side, paying special attention to the left side, which had drooped more so than the right.
 Doing so would "lift" my cheekbones and fill out my under-eye area.
 She'd also insert the filler into my temples to help fill out the face a bit more.
 After applying some numbing cream, it was go time.

+As with any sort of injection, swelling, bruising, or pain at the injection site is to be expected.
+"You should also restrict your sun exposure to prevent added swelling or bruising," notes Chimento.
+The primary side effect for me, however, was nausea mixed with dizziness.
 Idriss's assistant handed me two squishy stress balls that I grabbed skeptically, thinking although I was nervous, I certainly wouldn't need them, but as soon as the first injection went in, I squeezed the life out of them, my palms as sweaty as my neck, back, and, well, entire body.
 What I didn't know is that Restylane makes a crackling noise when it enters the skin, sort of like Pop Rocks.
 It didn't hurt, but the proximity of the needle to my eye mixed with the noise was making me feel incredibly queasy.

 "Should I be seeing little flashes of light right now?"
 I asked Idriss, to which she immediately stopped and asked the assistant to get me some orange juice and ice.
 I hadn't eaten lunch yet, which made the faintness even worse.
 I was petrified of fainting, something I'd never done in my life before, and I felt embarrassed that I was freaking out internally as much as I was.
 But after noshing on some chocolate, chugging OJ, and icing down my body, I was ready to continue.

 Once all the injections had been made, Idriss handed me the mirror once again, and we marveled at how much fuller and more even my face was.
 She took before-and-after pictures on her phone and swiped left and right to show me the difference, which was subtle yet palpable.
-The filler would last four to six months and dissipate after that time.
-It's normal to bruise after injections, so Idriss instructed me to avoid red wine, aspirin, and vitamin E—all things that can exacerbate bruising—and to avoid sun exposure, massages (because your face is pressed down in the pillow), and facials for a few days while I healed.
-Leaving the office, I was sore and still a bit queasy thinking about the procedure, but I was excited about my new look.
-Take a look at the before and after photos below.